GibbsZiv/function-templates/hello-world/README.md

 # Hello world!

-This Function will return the string 'Hello world'.
+This Function will return the string 'Hello world 12'.

 ## Environment variables